-- Managing Director and the Whole-time Director.
-The reduction in the median remuneration of employees for FY 2021-22 over the previous financial year is mainly due to increase in the number of employees. - based on the contribution and tenure served by Non-executive Directors during the year, the sitting fees are paid based on the number of meetings of Board and Committee attended by them respectively.
+- (1) Median remuneration of the employees is calculated on the basis of remuneration details of employees including the Managing Director and the Whole-time Director.
+The reduction in the median remuneration of employees for FY 2021-22 over the previous financial year is mainly due to increase in the number of employees. - (2) Directors' remuneration includes commission and sitting fees for FY 2021-22.
+While Commission is determined based on the contribution and tenure served by Non-executive Directors during the year, the sitting fees are paid based on the number of meetings of Board and Committee attended by them respectively.
 Therefore, variation in the remuneration of the Directors could be attributed to the committee positions held and the number of meetings attended by them during the year. - (3) As a responsible leader, Mr. Anant Goenka, Managing Director had forgone his remuneration during FY 2020-21, net of taxation and retirals in view of COVID-19 and therefore determination of percentage increase / decrease in the remuneration is not comparable. - (4) Ms. Priya Nair was appointed on the Board w.e.f.
 October 27, 2020.
 Thus, remuneration paid for the year 2020-21 being for the part of the year, the percentage increase / decrease in the remuneration is strictly not comparable.